 - What’s Entertainment?
 Anything and everything creative and entertaining.
 This section covers Music, Film, TV, Drama, Literature, Video Games, Comedy and much more.
 The type of articles we’re looking for in Entertainment range from reviews of shows, books and films to interviews with top bands or singers.
-Don’t hesitate to contact our entertainment editor Leanne (email@example.com) if you’d like to propose an article or get some advice.
+Don’t hesitate to contact our entertainment editor Kane (email@example.com) if you’d like to propose an article or get some advice.

 - Features & Opinion: The features section aims to provide in-depth and intriguing articles on human interest stories and pieces.
 A features article will aim to educate the reader and show them another side of life.
 Have you had an interesting life experience?
-Can you write a witty article about night life in Cork?
+Can you write a witty article about night-life in Cork?
 The opinion section aims to capture people’s feelings and thoughts about an issue or a subject.
 Are you offended by toilet graffiti?
 Are you tired of hearing the same old debates?
 Write an article about it.
 It’s up to you.
-Send our features editor Gemma (firstname.lastname@example.org) an email to chat about the many possibilities for this section.
+Send our features editor Niamh (firstname.lastname@example.org) an email to chat about the many possibilities for this section.